-GetGenericData (solo con ObservationAtObservation=TIME_PERIOD)
+GetGenericData (only with ObservationAtObservation=TIME_PERIOD)

-GetStructureSpecificData (solo con ObservationAtObservation=TIME_PERIOD)
+GetStructureSpecificData (only with ObservationAtObservation=TIME_PERIOD)

 RetreivalManager

-The RetreivalManager is the main object to parse the query requests data.
-This comes from the ISdmxObjectRetrievalManager of CommonApi and it implements all the methods.
+The RetreivalManager is the main object that parses data queries.
+It derives from the ISdmxObjectRetrievalManager of CommonApi and implements all the methods.

-This object will create a special Dsd just to parse the query and create the response flow of data.
-The Dsd is not visible in response.
+This object creates a special DSD from the query parsing to creates the response flow of data.
+The DSD is not visible in response.
 For optimize the processing was decided not to take all the items of the codelist but only the codelist.

-For problems with CommonApi, if a request comes from data in FLAT mode, will be added to DSD a concept DimensionAtObservation, order to properly process the data being written.

 MappingConfiguration

-The MappingConfiguration is the static class responsible for direct requests between different implemetazioni of Model level.
-Logically could be also be placed in FlyMapping but this is not possible because all imlpementazioni derive from FlyMapping and there would be a circular reference.
+The MappingConfiguration is the static class responsible for direct requests between different implementations of Model level.
+The MappingConfiguration could be also be placed in FlyMapping but this is not possible because all implementations derive from FlyMapping and there would be a circular reference.
 The class consists of three functions

 MetadataFactory